purarue/scramble-history/README.md

 Note: this requires `seaborn`, install with `pip install 'scramble-history[optional]'`

 For each group selected by `--group-by`, this creates a graph.
-By default, this pauses at each group and shows the graph so you can move around etc, and graphs in reverse-chronological order (provide `--no-reverse` to swap)
+By default, this pauses at each group and shows the graph so you can move around/zoom in

 To save to a png, use `--graph-opt save`.
 If you use [kitty](https://sw.kovidgoyal.net/kitty/), can also print these directly in the terminal: